ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/General/Index.rst

 ..  confval:: purpose_order

-    :type: string/select
+    :type: select (multiple)
     :Default: ''

-    The order in which purposes appear in the notice and modal can be changed via the `purposeOrder` parameter, which can be given a list with purpose names and will display those purposes in the order in which they appear in the list.
+    The order in which purposes appear in the notice and modal can be changed via the `purposeOrder` parameter.
+The field reuses the purpose options from service records and stores the selected purpose identifiers in the selected order.

     **Options:**